GlobedGD/globed2/README.md

 # Globed

-This repository is a complete rewrite of Globed, designed to be better in every way.
-The [old repository](https://github.com/dankmeme01/globed) will be archived with the release of 2.2 and all development will be done here, as the old versions of the mod were written with simplicity in mind, which made it hard to constantly add new features.
+Globed is an open-source, highly customizable multiplayer mod for Geometry Dash.

+This repository contains the complete rewrite of Globed, for Geometry Dash 2.2 and all future versions.
+If you want the 2.1 version, the [old repository](https://github.com/dankmeme01/globed) is still up, however it is no longer maintained.

+## Installation

+Globed is a [Geode](https://github.com/geode-sdk/geode) mod, so it requires you to install Geode first.
+Once that's done, simply open the mods page in-game and download it from the index.

+## Hosting a server

+todo

-## Todo
+## Roadmap

+Planned features:

 * wait for 2.2

+Known issues:

+* i am silly

 ## Contributing